After injuring my ankle, a slightly shorter day put me behind schedule for reaching Augusta tomorrow.

 The trail was surprisingly overgrown with shrubs.
 This added a bit of annoyance, mostly because my shoelaces kept coming undone today, and the shrubs were only making it worse.

 I was making very good time down the hill, but that came to a halt when I very badly sprained my ankle — probably a result of misstepping on something and my shoe not being as tight as it needed to be thanks to the laces pulling loose.
+(For some reason, they’d been coming undone and needed re-lacing regularly today.)

 I’ve sprained my ankles a couple of times so far this hike, but this was the worst by far.
 Normally, after a sprain, I can (carefully) limp along for a bit and the activity helps with recovery, but this time, I only made it about 150 feet down the trail before I had to sit down and take the weight off my foot.

 Velveeta and the three nobos caught up with me, and one of them gave me some advil — I was all out since I’d given all of mine to some sobos at Brooks Lake Lodge a month ago in Wyoming.
 Taking an early break, I tried to relax my foot.
-(Velveeta also mentioned that he’d learned that Sprouts and Recon had returned to the trail from Helena, and camped with them about three miles before we camped last night.)
+(Velveeta also mentioned that he’d learned that Sprouts and Recon had returned to the trail from Helena, and had camped with the others about three miles before we camped last night.)

 After an hour, I decided I’d waited long enough to let my foot rest, and continued down the trail.
 My physical low point of the day was very quickly followed with the trail’s physical low point of the day, as I crossed over the Dearborn River, struggling to keep my feet dry with limited mobility as I used rocks and fallen logs to bridge my way across.